rase-rocks/byw/README.md

 The build script also browserifies the client app and bundles it as well as copying over all the static assets.

-There is an eslintrc file included to enforce style guidlines.
+There is an eslintrc file included to enforce style guidelines.

 ### Vocabulary Page